thmosqueiro/sciposterpp/README.md

 sciposterpp
 ===========

-Additional macros for sciposter I use all the time.
-Here you'll find sciposterpp package, an additional package, which may enhance your experience with sciposter, and a few icons that are used by those two packages as custom buttons.
+This is a package that adds additional macros for sciposter.
+Here you'll find sciposterpp package, a few icons and additional tikz blocks.
+Also, sciposterpp accepts easibly customizable color themes.
+Currently, you can already pick three color themes out of the box (Dagobah, Korriban and Mandalore).

 Feel free to contribute to this repository.
+I'd be especially gratefull for better theme colors, it's easy to write one.
 If you have used it in your poster and you want to share with us the final result, please send me a link.

 I have been using this sample poster to develope the package: https://github.com/thmosqueiro/sciposterpp/blob/master/example/poster.pdf?raw=true